Introduction

 The Dental Implant Recovery Timeline

 Recovery from dental implant treatment follows a general pattern, although individual experiences can vary.
-For a broader overview of healing milestones, our guide on recovery after dental implant surgery covers the full timeline in detail.
 Below is an approximate timeline of what many patients may expect:

 Days 1–3: Initial Healing Phase